How long do points stay on a New York driving record?

 Who Should You Contact for Help?

-If you are looking to avoid the impact a NY traffic ticket can have on your driving record and insurance, make sure to contact The Rosenblum Law Firm.
+If you are looking to avoid the impact a NY traffic ticket can have on your driving record and insurance, make sure to contact Rosenblum Law.
 When you hire an experienced NY traffic ticket attorney, you are putting his or her many years of experience to work for you and that will help you get results.
 Call today: 1-888-883-5529.